 - Multiversal Equality introduces a special typeclass to support type safe equality.

 implicit modifier.
 There is a single way to introduce implicit parameters and arguments instead of conflating implicit with normal arguments.
-There is a separate way to import implied instances that does not allow them to hide in a sea of normal imports.
+There is a separate way to import delegates that does not allow them to hide in a sea of normal imports.
 And there is a single way to define an implicit conversion which is clearly marked as such and does not require special syntax.

 This design thus avoids feature interactions and makes the language more consistent and orthogonal.
 It will make implicits easier to learn and harder to abuse.
 It will greatly improve the clarity of the 95% of Scala programs that use implicits.
 It has thus the potential to fulfil the promise of term inference in a principled way that is also accessible and friendly.

 Could we achieve the same goals by tweaking existing implicits?
 After having tried for a long time, I believe now that this is impossible.

 - First, some of the problems are clearly syntactic and require different syntax to solve them.